weese/golem-scraper/README.md

 ## Features

 - **Topic-Based Downloads**: Simply specify a topic (e.g., `security`, `ki`, `softwareentwicklung`)
+- **Plus Archive Download**: Download all articles from the Golem Plus archive page in one command
 - **Google OAuth Login**: Securely log in using your Google account with persistent sessions
 - **Multi-Page Article Support**: Automatically follows pagination to download complete articles
 - **Full Content Download**: Downloads complete article text, images, and hyperlinks